rronzano/Spinal_premotor_interneurons_controlling_antagonistic_muscles_are_spatially_intermingled/README.md

 Through the code, the variable "**concatenate**" allows to pool the data from the different samples used to generate the figures when sets to 1, if sets to 0 the code will generate the distributions or contour plots independently for each sample used to generate the figure.

-All the data used for this study are stored in the folder "**data**" and are classified by groups.
+All the data used for this study are stored in the folder "**data**" and are classified by groups with folder names coding muscle, virus titer, neuron phenotype, and method of transynaptic tracing.
 The non-normalised data used to generate figure 3 - figure supplement 2 are stored in the folder named "**data_raw**".

 The folder "**figures**" contains all the images used to generate the figures.